cyrixninja/Cowboy-s-Adventure/README.md

 Our webapp consist of three pages-
 1.Chat - On this you canp chat and connect with other like minded cowboys.
 You can tell the wildest of your Stories to fellow cowboys here and have a great time.

 2.Horse Race Minigame - On this page you can guess and bet on the fastest winning horse in the town.
-If your guess is correct,you win
+If your guess is correct,you win.

 3.Virtual Guitar- On this page you can try out our virtual Guitar made for the most talented musicians in the west.

 ## How we built it ⚙️